Taj Gibson: College career

 Gibson played at the University of Southern California, where he was a member of the Phi Kappa Psi fraternity.
-As one of the oldest freshmen in the country at age 21 in 2007 he was named to the Pac-10 All-Freshman team.
-He helped beat rival UCLA in 2008.
+As one of the oldest freshmen in the country, he was 21 years old in 2007.
+Gibson was named to the Pac-10 All-Freshman team and helped beat rival UCLA in 2008.
 Gibson was named to the 2009 All-Pac 10 Tournament Team by helping the Trojans win the Pacific-10 tournament championship at the Staples Center.

 Professional career

 Chicago Bulls (2009–2017)

 Gibson declared for the 2009 NBA draft, and was selected 26th overall by the Chicago Bulls.
 Along with fellow draft pick James Johnson, he signed with the Bulls in July 2009.
 Gibson was the starting power forward for most of his rookie season with the Bulls and impressed many people with his high energy and good defense.
 During the All-Star Weekend, Gibson played in the Rookie Challenge, where the Rookie team won for the first time since 2002.
 The Bulls made the playoffs, securing the 8th seed in the Eastern Conference.
 Gibson averaged 7.6 points per game and 7.0 rebounds while the Bulls lost to the Cleveland Cavaliers in the first round.
 At the end of his first season, he was selected to the NBA All-Rookie First Team.